PedroDSFerreira/osm-mec/docs/wiki/docs/project.md

 #### GET (List)
 1. OSS receives a GET request from CFS Portal
-2. OSS extracts the App Packages from the database and list them
+2. OSS extracts [document fields](#document-fields) from the database and list them, for every App package

 ### App Package/{app_pkg_id}

 #### GET (Individual Package)
 1. OSS receives a GET request from CFS Portal
-2. OSS extracts the App Package, using the app_pkg_id, from the database and list it
+2. OSS extracts the [document fields](#document-fields) using the app_pkg_id, from the database, and list them, for the requested App package

 #### PUT